Threat Hunting with Microsoft Defender XDR (including Defender for Endpoint): Investigating Tor Browser Activity

 ๐ Threat Hunting Methodology

-The investigation relied on Microsoft Defender Advanced Hunting and several telemetry tables:
+The investigation relied on Microsoft Defender XDR Advanced Hunting (KQL) and multiple telemetry sources:

 | Log Source | Purpose |